-The University of Texas String Project enrolls students either in our Preschool Program (for students who enter at age 4 and 5) or the regular program (other students); eligibility is based solely on age, even if your child has gotten an early start to school.
+The University of Texas String Project enrolls students either in our instrumental Preschool Program (for students who enter at age 4 and 5) or the regular program (ages 6 and above); eligibility is based solely on age, even if your child has gotten an early start to school.
 All students in the Preschool Program will be beginners.
 Applicants for our regular (school-aged) program may be either potential beginners or players with previous experience.

 Full Time vs. Saturday-Only Status